SNK vs. Capcom: SVC Chaos

-is a 2003 fighting game produced by Playmore (now SNK) for the Neo Geo arcade and home platform.
+is a 2003 crossover fighting game developed and published by SNK Playmore for the Neo Geo arcade and home platform.
 It was then later ported to the PlayStation 2 and Xbox, although only the Xbox port was released in North America and both platforms were released in Japan and PAL regions.

-It was the third arcade game in a series of crossovers between these two companies (see SNK vs. Capcom series) and the second developed by SNK (SNK previously produced SNK vs. Capcom: The Match of the Millennium for the Neo Geo Pocket Color).
+It was the third arcade game in a series of crossovers between the two companies (see SNK vs. Capcom series) and the second developed by SNK (SNK previously produced SNK vs. Capcom: The Match of the Millennium for the Neo Geo Pocket Color).

-Plot
+The Xbox port of the game includes online multiplayer.
+While Xbox Live for the original Xbox was discontinued in 2010, SNK vs. Capcom: SVC Chaos is now playable online using the replacement Xbox Live servers called Insignia.

-In a post-apocalyptic future where civilization is scarce and desolate, both famous fighting tournament rosters such as the Garcia Financial Clique (SNK) and the Masters Foundation (Capcom) are under an end-times crisis; a majority of fighters have been deceased, a minority of them went missing, and only 30 surviving fighters (counting out Athena, Red Arremer, and the four evil clones) of the small total are still at large while locked in a war between Order and Chaos to decide the fate of the universe, whoever wins will return back to their centuries peacefully.
+The game was re-released in July 2024 for Nintendo Switch, PlayStation 4, and PC via Steam and GOG.com, adding online rollback netcode from Code Mystics and an in-game gallery.